FAQs: Training your AI

 Q. What's the difference between the 'knowledge upload' and 'training data' rooms?

-A. Knowledge upload is where you upload documents with your content and Coachvox automatically turns these into prompt and completion (P&C) pairs.
+A. Knowledge upload is where you upload documents and text with your content and Coachvox automatically turns these into prompt and completion (P&C) pairs.
 You can upload PDFs, Word docs, or text files.
 Training data is more for reference.
 This is where you see those generated prompts and completions.
 You can also upload a CSV file of pre-prepared P&Cs here and make manual edits and additions.

 Q. How can I ensure my AI formats its answers in the best way?